olros/Stun-server/README.md

   - Typescript is used instead of Javascript to get typings which is really useful especially when creating large web-applications.
 Even though this application isn't that large, it's helpful to avoid errors and ease development with intellisense.

 ## Installation instructions
-To run the sever adn tests you will need [Docker](https://docs.docker.com/engine/install/) and [Docker-compose](https://docs.docker.com/compose/install/).
+To run the sever and tests you will need [Docker](https://docs.docker.com/engine/install/) and [Docker-compose](https://docs.docker.com/compose/install/).
 Optionally you can use [GNU Make](https://www.gnu.org/software/make/) to run commads to start the server.
 If you want to run with TLS you will also need [openSSL](https://www.openssl.org/source/)

+To run the application you wil need [NodeJS](https://nodejs.org/en/) and [Yarn](https://classic.yarnpkg.com/en/docs/install/#debian-stable).
 ## Starting the server

 To run the server